 Hanakoa to Kalalau (5 miles)

-After Hanakoa Valley, you climb up and then descend a series of switch backs onto what is affectionately known as 'Crawlers Ledge" because people who are scared by the narrow and exposed ledge have been known to crawl across on hands and knees.
+After Hanakoa Valley, you climb up and then descend a series of switch backs onto what is affectionately known as 'Crawlers Ledge' because people who are scared by the narrow and exposed ledge have been known to crawl across on hands and knees.
 If you are not used to exposed heights and ledges; this can be a nail-biting experience for you.
 Of course if you grew up hiking to Kalalau and back; then it is a nice place to take a break and have a snack (just make sure that there are no mountain goats crossing above you as rock fall from goats can be quite dangerous).

 Crawler's Ledge is often a windy place; navigating it with a full pack can be challenging if you are not used to it.
 Once around the corner from Crawlers Ledge, the wind stops, you pass several beautiful little calletys before coming up to the 8 mile bluff with a clear shot view of Kalalau.
 From 8 mile, it is only 2 more miles to Kalalau Beach.
 You have passed all the major valleys already so the trail from this point on meanders quickly in and out of little valleys.
 There is a nice 2 tier waterfall about 1/2 way to Kalalau - it is a good place to rest before your final push to the top of Red Hill.
 Red Hill is the gateway to Kalalau, a large cinder cone guarding the entrance.
-Before descending into Kalalau, make sure to take a moment and really consider the sign which encourages us to remember that Kalalau is a sacred land and to leave knowing that you have preserved it for future generations.
+Before descending into Kalalau, make sure to take a moment and really consider the sign which encourages visitors to remember that Kalalau is a sacred valley to the Hawaiians and to depart knowing that you have preserved it for future generations.

 Kalalau is an amazing place; it used to be home to over 6,000 indigenous people who lived sustainably off the land.
 It is also a major archaeological site; although many of the rock walls and intricate irrigation structures were destroyed by cattle brought in by ranchers to graze here in the first part of the 20th century.
 There is an abundance of good camping and lots to explore in Kalalau.